buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeHeatSensor.md

 # Pset_SensorTypeHeatSensor

-A device that senses or detects heat.
-HISTORY: In IFC4, incorporates Fire Sensor.
+A device that senses or detects heat.<!-- end of definition --> HISTORY: In IFC4, incorporates Fire Sensor.
 HeatSensorSetPoint changed to SetPointTemperature

 ## Comments